-Pork Humba is a famous comfort food from the Southern part of Philippines.
+Pork Humba is a famous comfort food from the Southern part of the Philippines.
 It has a tangy and salty taste from vinegar and soy sauce.
-You can use different type of meat for your Humba, but pork hocks and pork belly is the most used part for this.
-Humba is almost similar with Adobo in terms of its taste, but with the addition with fermented black beans make it somewhat different.
-There are different ways and process of cooking Humba.
-You can marinate the meat with the spices and let it sit, for an hour to 4 hours, or you can slow cooked it too.
+You can use a different type of meat for your Humba, but pork hocks and pork belly is the most used part for this.
+Humba is almost similar to Adobo in terms of its taste, but the addition of fermented black beans makes it somewhat different.
+There are different ways and processes of cooking Humba.
+You can marinate the meat with the spices and let it sit, for an hour to 4 hours, or you can slow cook it too.

 HUMBA BISAYA INGREDIENTS:

 - Cooking oil – this helps to brown the meat.
 In this recipe, I only used 2 tablespoons, but you can add more for browning.

 - Pork hocks – although I often use pork hocks for Humba, you can use chicken meat also, Ideally, pork belly is the beast meat for humba.

 - Garlic, onion– these spices build the initial flavor of this dish.

 - Soy sauce, vinegar, and sugar– this gives the tangy and savory Filipino flavor – a mixture of sourness, saltiness and sweetness.

 - Water– you need this to soften the meat.

 - Bay leaves – Humba without the bay leaves is like Adobo without vinegar.
 When you add bay leaves, something happens to the dish.

 - Lilly leaves– this is actually not a very important addition to the taste, but we usually use it when cooking Humba.
 It is just part of Humba ingredient.